 Where you lose:

-- USD โ Crypto: 0.5-1.5%
+- USD → Crypto: 0.5-1.5%

 - Network fees: $1-20

-- Crypto โ KES: 2-5% spread
+- Crypto → KES: 2-5% (over the price markup)

-Total loss: 3-7% on typical transfer
+Total loss: 3-7% on a typical transfer

-- Compare to traditional services
+- Compare against traditional services

 Hidden Fees